peterstansfeld/palavo/README.md

 <img alt="A Solder Party RP2350 Stamp XL in Configuration 40 with a Raspberry Pi Pico 2 in Configuration 21.
 A long description follows." src="images/config40-on-solderparty-rp2350-stamp-and-config21-on-pico2-1280w.webp" title="Solder Party RP2350 Stamp XL with Raspberry Pi Pico 2." width="640">

 *A Solder Party RP2350 Stamp XL in Configuration 40 housed in a Solder Party RP2xxx Stamp Carrier Basic breakout board.
 Underneath it, connected to it and hidden from view is another Stamp Carrier Basic breakout board housing a Raspberry Pico 2 in Configuration 21 (VGA to DVI adapter) and a DVI Sock, which leads to a DVI monitor.
-A keyboard is connected to a keyboard to UART bridge and its TERMINAL_UART_TX and GND pins are connected by two jumper wires to the Stamp's UART_RXD and GND pins.
+A USB keyboard is connected to a keyboard to UART bridge and its TERMINAL_UART_TX and GND pins are connected by two jumper wires to the Stamp's UART_RXD and GND pins.
 More jumper wires connect the RX, VCC and GND pins from an infra-red receiver to the Stamp's IR_RX, 3.3V and GND pins.
 Next to the keyboard is an infra-red remote control, which was used to capture the colourful logic channels displayed on the monitor.*

 That's it for the example configurations with pre-built firmware.
 To build other configurations it's helpful to understand PALAVO_CONFIG.